cisagov/LME/README.md

     - Elastic agents provide integrations, have more features than winlogbeat.
   - wazuh-manager: runs the wazuh manager so we can deploy and manage wazuh agents.
     -  Wazuh (open source) gives EDR (Endpoint Detection Response) with security dashboards to cover the security of all of the machines.
-  - lme-frontend: will host an api and gui that unifies the architecture behind one interface
+  - lme-frontend (*coming in a future release*): will host an api and gui that unifies the architecture behind one interface

 ### Agents:
 Wazuh agents will enable EDR capabilities, while Elastic agents will enable logging capabilities.